TaqiyEddine-B/ChatDocumentLLM/README.md

 ![System Overview](doc/overview.png)

 ## Steps
+The system goes through the following steps:
+- **User add documents**
-- **User Uploads Documents**: The user adds their documents (.txt files) to the system.
+  -  The user adds their documents (.txt files) to data folder.

-- **User Interaction**: The user can interact with the chatbot by asking questions or making queries.
+  -  The system show the user the documents added.

+- **Indexing**
-- **Document Indexing**: The chatbot processes the uploaded documents and creates an index.
+  - The system processes the uploaded documents and creates an index.

+- **Query Engine Development**
-- **Query Engine Development**: The chatbot develops a query engine, which is a component responsible for interpreting user queries and searching through the document index to retrieve relevant documents.
+  - The system develops a query engine, which is a component responsible for interpreting user queries and searching through the document index to retrieve relevant documents.

+- **Query Processing**
-- **Query Processing**: When the user asks a question or makes a query, the chatbot utilizes the query engine to process the query and retrieve relevant documents from the index.
+  - a When the user asks a question, the chatbot utilizes the query engine to process the query.

-Overall, this setup allows the chatbot to efficiently retrieve relevant information from the uploaded documents based on user queries.